A Message from Ying Hua, Director of Undergraduate Studies

 Dear entering DEA students,

-The purpose of this letter is to convey information intended to help you register for your Fall Semester classes at Cornell.
-But first I want to extend a warm welcome to DEA.
+First I want to extend a warm welcome to DEA.
 We, the faculty in DEA, look forward to working with you during your years at Cornell.
 Do keep in mind that we are here not only to guide your learning in the classroom, lab, or studio, but also to support you through academic advising.
+The purpose of this letter is to convey information intended to help you register for your Fall Semester classes at Cornell.
 When you arrive at Cornell, each of you will be assigned an academic advisor, a DEA faculty member in your major with whom you can discuss topics such as course selection, progress toward graduation, and career plans.
 The best advice we can offer as you begin your education at Cornell is that you get to know your academic advisor.
 Stop by your advisor's office and note her or his office hours and contact information.
 If your advisor is in, introduce yourself.
-If not, contact your advisor and make an appointment to meet.
+If not, contact your advisor via email and make an appointment to meet.
 From that meeting on, take the initiative to keep in touch with your academic advisor.

 If I can ever be of help to you, please feel free to contact me.
-In my role as DEA Director of Undergraduate Studies, I can help you with questions about course requirements, international study, or other extra-campus programs such as Urban Semester and Cornell in Washington, filing petitions for course substitutions, or other curriculum-related issues.
+In my role as DEA Director of Undergraduate Studies, I can help you with questions about course requirements, and off-campus programs such as Exchange programs, Urban Semester and Cornell in Washington, filing petitions for course substitutions, or other curriculum-related issues.
 Where I am unable to provide an answer to your questions, I will direct you to other knowledgeable and dedicated people on Campus who can help you.

 Now, on to registering for classes.

 - FOR STUDENTS ENTERING AS FRESHMEN, I encourage you to focus on required courses during your first and second semesters at Cornell.
 This will enable you to gain familiarity with the curriculum and plan your use of elective credits.
+When you access your Student Center, you will find that you have been pre-enrolled in DEA core requirement courses for the Fall semester.
+The pre-enrollment is the department's effort to ensure your spot in these courses in order for you to fulfill graduation requirements.
+You will need the permission from your advisor to drop these courses, however, I would strongly advise you not to do so.
+Because there may not be space for you in these courses next year, as the priority will be given to the next class.
 In terms of course load, you should take an average of 15 credits per semester, not counting Physical Education.
 You need to be enrolled in at least 12 credits per semester not counting PE to maintain your status as a student in good standing in the College of Human Ecology.
 To guide you in selecting courses, I suggest that you consult the Fall and Spring suggested schedules.

 - FOR STUDENTS WHO ARE TRANSFERRING INTO DEA, your starting place in the process of registering for courses is to study the credit evaluation information that you received from the College of Human Ecology Registrar's Office.
-This information will tell you how your transfer credits are being counted against requirements of your major.
-With this information in hand, you can use the suggested schedule for your DEA Option to check off requirements you already have met and to plan your course selection for the upcoming semester.
+This information will tell you how your transfer credits are being counted against requirements for the DEA major.
+With this information in hand, you can use the suggested schedule for DEA to check off requirements you already have met and to plan your course selection for the upcoming semester.
 If you have not received this information, please contact the CHE Registrar's Office directly.
 The suggested schedules for DEA can be found on the Undergraduate page of the DEA web site.

 Do keep in mind that you will be able to make changes in your course selection based on advising during orientation when you arrive at Cornell.

-Always remember that we are here for you to ensure that your educational experience at Cornell is fulfilling.
+Always remember that we, the faculty in DEA, are here for you to ensure that your educational experience at Cornell is fulfilling.
 Again, welcome!

 Associate Professor and DEA Director of Undergraduate Studies